kodadot/developers/docs/beginning.md

 - Sign data
 - Verify signatures

-But he realised, it wasn't easy generating yourself a pair of keys as a Vue developer.
+While developing his project, he came across obstacles.
+Why wasn't it easy generating a pair of keys as a Vue developer?
 Why did it take him a week of translating code from Rust libraries to get things done?
+On top of that, he noticed the amount of teams in the ecosystem using React to quickly put together their frontends so that they can focus more on the backend.

-There was a bigger problem: where was the support for Vue developers?
+Noticing all the React developers getting their projects done within a weeks timeframe in the ecosystem was alarming to him and rasied a bigger question:

-During yangWao's time researching Substrate, he realised the amount of teams using React to quickly put together their frontends so that they can focus more on the backend.
+**Where were the resources for Vue native developers?**

-***Noticing the little to no Vue support in the PolkdaDot ecosystem, his mission was to make Vue an option alongside React for PolkaDot development***
+Noticing the little to no support in the PolkdaDot ecosystem, his mission was to make Vue an option alongside React for PolkaDot development to make sure that the ever-growing community would account for developers like him.

 Teaming up with Co-founder [Viki](https://twitter.com/vikiival), they created [https://vue-polkadot.js.org](https://vue-polkadot.js.org), a collection of Vue.js libraries, utilities and classes that allows for easier use of the Polkadot JS infrastructure inside apps, where they grew tremendously in terms of technical ability and knowledge of the space.